koszullab/E_coli_analysis/README.md

 rm p1.sam.0.sorted
 rm p2.sam.0.sorted

-# Filtering of paires of reads that both have a Mapping Quality above 30
+# Filtering of pairs of reads that both have a Mapping Quality above 30
 awk '{if($1 eq $6 && $5>= 30 && $10 >= 30) print $2,$3,$4,$7,$8,$9}'  p1_p2_merged  > output_alignment_idpt.dat

 # Removal of intermediar file